josephernest/Yopp/README.md

 * Only **one** file will stay on the server, so each time you upload a new file, the previous file will be deleted.

-* By default, the file will be deleted on server after first download.
+* By default, the file will be deleted on server after it has been downloaded once.

 What about security?